edenluvluv/astro-traveler/README.md

 AstroTraveler is designed to be eye appealing, make it available to use across various devices, from desktops to smartphones.

-Inspirational Element
+--Inspirational Element

-The inclusion of NASA's Astronomy Picture of the Day adds an educational and awe-inspiring dimension to the app, encouraging users to explore the wonders of the universe.
+The NASA's Astronomy Picture of the Day adds an awe-inspiring feature to the app, encouraging users to explore the universe and enjoy their hobby.

 Enjoy Your Astronomical Journey with AstroTraveler!
-Feel free to explore, customize, and contribute to the codebase.
-If you encounter issues or have suggestions, share your thoughts by contributing or opening an issue in the repository.
-Safe travels and may your journey be filled with celestial marvels!
+If you encounter issues or have suggestions, feel free to inform.